RKNF404/chromium-harden/SETUP_GUIDE.md

 ## Baseline

-The most important detail of a browser is 100% update cycle.
+The most important security detail of a browser is 100% update cycle.
 Everything else security-wise is useless if the browser is updated once every few months.
 \
 The next most important element is build quality, i.e. does it offer at least chromium's default or higher.
 Most often this is control-flow-integrity (CFI), it is an upstream default in chromium yet for some reason many forks or Linux distros [explicitly disable it](https://salsa.debian.org/chromium-team/chromium/-/blob/master/debian/rules?ref_type=heads#L103).